RomainClaret/bsc.webgl.project/README.md

 ## License

 Banana Editor Online by [Romain Claret](http://www.romainclaret.com) is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+## Plug and play version

+You can find the plug and play version in the plug-and-play folder.
+Juste run the index.html file from any browser.

 ## Setup the project